Wei2624/Wei2624.github.io/_MachineLearning/usv_kmeans.md

 $\mu=(\mu_1,\mu_2,\dots,\mu_k)$ where $\mu_k\in\mathbb{R}^n$

-Then, we need to define an objective function that will give us good c and $\mu# and is easy to optimize.
+Then, we need to define an objective function that will give us good c and $\mu$ and is easy to optimize.

 An intuitive way is to use Euclidean distance as a measurement.
-The goal is just to find good centroids with corresponding assignment.
+The goal is just to find good centroids with corresponding assignments for each sample.
 Formally, we want:

 $$\mu^{\ast},c^{\ast} = \arg\min_{\mu,c}\sum\limits_{i=1}^m\sum\limits_{k=1}^K \mathbb{1}\{c_i=k\} \lvert\lvert x_i-\mu_k\rvert\rvert^2$$